-8.2 Consulting and involving pupils and parents
+8.2 Consulting and involving pupils and parents/carers

-Long Mead Community Primary School will put the pupil and their parents at the heart of all decisions made about special educational provision.
+Long Mead Community Primary School will put the pupil and their parents/carers at the heart of all decisions made about special educational provision.

-When we are aiming to identify whether a pupil needs special education provision, we will have an early discussion with the pupil and their parents.
+When we are aiming to identify whether a pupil needs special education provision, we will have an early discussion with the pupil and their parents/carers.
 These conversations will make sure that:

-- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We take into account any concerns the parents have - > Everyone understands the agreed outcomes sought for the child - > Everyone is clear on what the next steps are
+- > Everyone develops a good understanding of the pupil's areas of strength and difficulty - > We take into account any concerns the parents/carers have - > Everyone understands the agreed outcomes sought for the child - > Everyone is clear on what the next steps are

-Notes of these early discussions will be added to the pupil's record and given to their parents.
+Notes of these early discussions will be added to the pupil's record and given to their parents/carers.

-We will formally notify parents if it is decided that a pupil will be added to the special educational needs register.
+We will formally notify parents/carers if it is decided that a pupil will receive special educational provision.